 Hillsboro’s Eat, Drink & Be Literary!, is where great minds gather in The Gap.
 In the Chautauqua Movement tradition of intellectual inquiry and exploration, culture, music and verse, the Hillsboro ‘salon’ experience at the historic Old Stone School offers an annual series of stimulating and entertaining evenings with writers, actors, historians and thought leaders, along with locally sourced and prepared food and drink.

 Gardens in The Gap is a springtime celebration of the Hillsboro area’s formal, rustic and historic gardens and The Gap’s 250-year heritage as the center of a robust and bountiful agriculture region.
 Garden tours, lectures and presentations, high teas, plant and gardening demonstrations and an arts and crafts festival, along with locally sourced foods and beverages, offers visitors and area residents a weekend of activities.

 Hillsboro’s Music in The Gap has become one of the region’s most popular summertime outdoor concert series.
 The June-through-August free Friday night concerts bring an eclectic array of musical genres and performers from across the mid-Atlantic to The Gap Stage.
 The relaxed and festival-like family-friendly concerts include locally produced wines, beers and foods.

-The 2022 Hillsboro Holiday Homes Tour featured a guided walking tour of 5 historic properties along Hillsboro’s Main Street decorated for the holidays, with musicians, carolers and period actors at stops along the tour route.
+The Hillsboro Holiday Homes Tour features a guided walking tour of historic properties along Hillsboro’s Main Street decorated for the holidays, with musicians, carolers and period actors at stops along the tour route.
 A Holiday Craft Market with the local artists and crafters at the Old Stone School provided great holiday shopping options.

 & Be Literary – 2023